|

 You would think Colorado would be known as the "Rocky Mountain State."
 But its nickname is the "Centennial State."
 That is because it became a state in 1876, exactly 100 years after the nation declared its independence.

 Connecticut is called the "Nutmeg State" after a spice.
 Connecticut Yankees, as people in this northeast state are called, are known to be smart in business.
-So smart that it was said they could sell wooden, meaning false, nutmegs to strangers.
+So that it is said they could sell wooden, meaning false, nutmegs to strangers.

-Little Delaware is called the "First State" because it was the first state -- the first to approve the new United States Constitution.
+Little Delaware is called the "First State" because it was the first state to approve the new United States Constitution.

 |